NeKzor/tem/doc/src/reversed/xlive.md

 `E0000YYYXXXXXXXX`, where XXXXXXX is a snippet of the PCID and YYY is an incrementing value.

 FFFE07D1 is to signify the "Xbox 360 Dashboard" title, and 00010000 to signify that the content is a User Profile.
-The .gpd files are endian-reversed [Xbox 360 XBDF files][], used to store achievements and some statistics (Gamer Profile Data) for each game played.
+The .gpd files are endian-reversed [Xbox 360 XDBF files][], used to store achievements and some statistics (Gamer Profile Data) for each game played.
 The "Account" file is an endian-reversed [Xbox 360 STFS header][], without a console signature or attached filesystem (as it is all in _MountPt).